To incubate duck eggs in an incubator is more complicated than hatching chicken eggs the same way.

 How To Incubate Duck Eggs

-Step 2.
-Warm up the incubator prior to placing duck eggs inside by heating it to 98 degrees for an hour.
+Warm up the incubator before placing duck eggs inside by heating it to 98 degrees for an hour.

 Always clean and disinfect each part of the incubator and allow it to air dry completely before storing it away for future use.

 The successful hatching rates on ducklings are commonly lower than that of chicks.

 A first-time duck egg hatching averages about a 50 percent success rate.
 Do not be discouraged or conclude you necessarily did something wrong.

 Raising ducks and hatching their eggs takes experience.
 Even experienced duck egg incubating keepers often only have a 75 percent success rate.

 Duck eggs are quite simply finicky, and unhatched eggs are merely something to expect each time you place eggs in an incubator.